 Bag size: 12 oz

-I tried Vitacup Low Acid Perfect Coffee (best instant coffee!)
+I tried Vitacup Low Acid Perfect Coffee (budget!)

-I’ve tried both Vitacup’s ground coffee and instant coffee and I think they make the best organic instant coffee for the affordable price point.
+I’ve tried both Vitacup’s ground coffee and instant coffee and I think they make the best budget friendly organic instant coffee.
 I find their little packets especially convenient when I’m traveling to developing countries or staying at airbnb’s where organic coffee and decaf isn’t available.
 I can definitely tell the taste is soo much richer than commercial options.
 Vitacup is organic, low acid, and third-party tested for mycotoxins and pesticides and they use beans from Mexico.
 They differ from other clean coffee brands in that they enhance their products with extra antioxidants and vitamins like ginseng, electrolytes, turmeric, fiber and more.
-Even though Vitacup ground coffee wouldn’t be my first pick, I like that it’s affordable, and it’s a versatile product for those looking to get in extra nutrients.
-They offer sooo many varietals: electrolyte coffee, mushroom coffee, magnesium caffeine-free coffee for sleep, and even slim coffee for those looking to slim down.
+Even though Vitacup wouldn’t be my first pick, I like that it’s affordable, and it’s a versatile product for those looking to get in extra nutrients.
+They offer such a wide variety of vitamin-infused coffee: electrolyte coffee, fiber coffee, mushroom coffee, magnesium caffeine-free coffee for sleep.

 How it tastes: clean, smooth